BibliothecaDAO/master-scroll/docs/background/bibliothecadao.md

 ## History

-BibliothecaDAO spawned from the desire to graph all the lootverse together but has grown into something far greater with grand ambitions.
+BibliothecaDAO spawned from the desire to graph all the Lootverse together but has grown into something far greater with grand ambitions.
 It is the manifestation of our collective desire to build an alternative reality where anyone can participate.

 ### Our Aspirations

 Shepherding the development of the first open-source MMOCCG (Massively Multiplayer On-Chain Composable Game) built on top of STARKS (StarkNet).
-Once this game is thriving the development learned will be applied into the next eternal game with the long term goal of become the cornerstone development house for building on-chain games.
+Once this game is thriving the development learned will be applied on the next eternal game with the long term goal of becoming the cornerstone development house for building on-chain games.
 The initial token linking the Realmverse is $LORDS, and the current allocation (as determined by the DAO) is as follows:

 ### our Governance